FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/locking-and-unlocking-wallet-manager.md

 <<< @/../../docs-snippets/src/guide/wallet-manager/locking-and-unlocking-wallet-manager.test.ts#locking-and-unlocking-wallet-manager-6{ts:line-numbers}

 By using `WalletManager` to manage lock and unlock states, you introduce an additional layer of security.
-Never forget to lock your `WalletManager` when it's not in operation.
+Never forget to lock your `WalletManager` when it's not in use.